ldvermunt/mars_data_challenge/README.md

 # mars_data_challenge
 ## Bootcamp Web Scraping Challenge
 The purpose of this material was to test proficency in web scraping techniques as well as tie them into previously learned methods including Matplotlib and Pandas.
-Using Historical weather data from Mars we were able to determinethe warmenst and coldest months, as well as highest and lowest atmospheric pressures.
+Using Historical weather data from Mars we were able to determine the warmest and coldest months, as well as highest and lowest atmospheric pressures.
 Then charts were created to backup this information.
-An estimate of martian days to earth days is also included.
+An estimate of martian days to earth days is also included using a plot.